dejan-marlovic/java/README.md

 Git Pull

-But what if you just want to update your local repository, without going through all those steps?
+If you just want to update your local repository, without going through all those steps.

-pull is a combination of fetch and merge.
+Pull is a combination of fetch and merge.
 It is used to pull all changes from a remote repository into the branch you are working on.